How to Create and Manage an AWS VPC

 .

-Create the Internet Gateway Component
+property to the Internet Gateway

 .